Quiese/fluent_dart/README.md

 # fluent_dart

-Flunt Dart is based on [Andre Baltieri](https://github.com/andrebaltieri) [Flunt](https://github.com/andrebaltieri/flunt) for use Notifications Pattern with your entities.
+Fluent Dart is based on [Andre Baltieri](https://github.com/andrebaltieri/flunt) Flunt for use Notifications Pattern with your entities.

 ## Instalação

-Abra o pubspec.yaml do seu Projeto e digite:
+Abra o pubspec.yaml do seu projeto e digite:

 ```yaml
 dependencies: